Computer Science

 Computer Science at Bristol

-At Bristol, you will be taught by internationally renowned experts with a passion for computer science.
+You will be taught by internationally-renowned experts with a passion for computer science.
 You can study topics such as high-performance computing, machine learning, cryptology and artificial intelligence.
 You will also develop skills in software development and system design, and gain important transferable skills in teamwork, communication and enterprise.

 We work closely with industry, enabling you to gain knowledge from leading companies, work with industrial mentors and spend time with them on internships.
 The department awards several industry-sponsored prizes to exceptional students.
 Each year several client-led products are developed and released by computer science students.